Zurc/lasaldelavida/episodio5-learning.md

 - 1: intent,
 - 2: no distractions,
 - 3: increase peripherial vision (exercise: don't look sides),
-- 4: don't backtrack,
+- 4: don't backtrack (can use finger or whatever helps),
-- 5: visualize
+- 5: visualize (imagine what you are reading)
+- 6: carry through the book, read longer sessions
+- 7: take breaks in between
+- 8: switch locations to remember that particular book
+- 9: practice
+- 10: write about it (to remember better)

 [MDN - working with windows in chrome code](https://developer.mozilla.org/en-US/docs/Mozilla/Working_with_windows_in_chrome_code)